beltegeuse/spatialTF_code/README.md

  "Improved Stochastic Progressive Photon Mapping with Metropolis Sampling" by J. Chen et al. It is a Custom TF for photon tracing that modulate the visibility by a precomputed inverse density.

- "Photon Shooting with Programmable Scalar Contribution Function" by Q. Zeng and C. Zeng.
+ "Visual importance-based adaptive photon tracing" by Q. Zeng and C. Zeng.
 It is another TF for photon tracing.
 Note that the implementation is not entirely functional.

 ## Code organisation ##